AbdulAthil/HTML-CSS-Projects/README.md

   * And the user can also go to the amazon prime login page which i have created already and by entering required details,the page will connects to the official amazon prime video page.

 ## Login Page
-  * In this project, i have created a login page similar to job application or exam application portals.
+  * In this project, I have created a login page similar to job application or exam application portals.
   * If the user already has an account,they can directly login into their account,if not they has to crate a account.
 They can login after they create an account.
   * The first page has a form which requires the user's personal details.
   * The second page has a form which requires the user's academic details.